K-vin23/Dist-sys/README.md

 |Message Broker |RabbitMQ|

-## All the project was created and tested in terraform 3.0.1 or lastest
+**All the project was created and tested in terraform w/provider kreuzwerker/docker 3.0.1 or lastest**

 > [!IMPORTANT]
-> Version 1.7 uses terraform 2.23.1, to update to Version 1.8 or newer you must run the command `terraform init -upgrade`and `terraform refresh`
+> Version 1.7 uses terraform provider kreuzwerker/docker 2.23.1, to update to Version 1.8 or newer you must run the command `terraform init -upgrade` and `terraform refresh`

-***A rp for the Projects of Distributed Systems course in the UCC***